fyodorio/fyodorio-is-gridsome/README.md

 Markdown files with blog posts.
 Files from this folder are accessible publicly.
 Images can be added to an internal folder here (for instance, `./content/posts/images`).

-### ./content/the-drafts

-Markdown files with _drafts_ for future blog posts (work in progress).
-These are intended to become new blog posts [soon].
-Files from this folder are _not_ accessible publicly.

-### ./content/the-ideas

-Markdown files with _ideas_ for future blog posts.
-These might not make it to the eventual content but are nice to work on.
-Files from this folder are also _not_ accessible publicly.

-### ./content/the-ideas/projects

-Planned posts or pages about side projects.

-### ./content/the-ideas/deprecates

-Old ideas, drafts, and whatnot marked for deletion.

 ### ./static

 Add static files here.
 Files in this directory will be copied directly to `dist` folder during build.
 For example, /static/robots.txt will be located at https://yoursite.com/robots.txt.
 (Not used, removed now.)